Stroke Rehabilitation and Neurologic Recovery at RML - LTACH-Level Care for Complex Patients

 Stroke and neurologic recovery at RML are guided by physicians specializing in Physical Medicine and Rehabilitation, working within a hospital-level interdisciplinary care model.

-Each patient is assigned an attending physician who oversees care throughout the hospital stay and coordinates treatment decisions based on evolving neurologic and medical needs.
+Each patient is assigned an attending physician who oversees care throughout the hospital stay and coordinates treatment decisions based on evolving neurologic and complex medical needs.

 Care is delivered through collaboration among: